History of rail transport in Great Britain 1995 to date: Reform under the Labour government (1997–2010)

 In 2007, the government's preferred option was to use diesel trains running on biodiesel, its White Paper Delivering a Sustainable Railway, ruling out large-scale Railway electrification in Great Britain for the following five years.

-Following Gordon Brown's appointment as Prime Minister in 2007, Andrew Adonis was appointed Transport Secretary.
+Following Gordon Brown's appointment as prime minister in 2007, Andrew Adonis was appointed Transport Secretary.
 He immediately began work on plans for a new high-speed route between London and Birmingham (later known as High Speed 2), which would augment the West Coast Main Line.
 Adonis also announced plans to electrify the Great Western Main Line from London as far as Swansea, as well as infill electrification schemes in the North West of England to remove diesel traction from certain key routes.
 Late in 2009, the InterCity East Coast franchise collapsed for the second time in three years when incumbent operator National Express East Coast (NXEC) proved unable to meet its financial obligations.
 Adonis transferred the franchise to the state-owned Directly Operated Railways to operate the route under its East Coast subsidiary.

-In February 2009, the Department for Transport setup a company called Diesel Trains Ltd with the intention of funding and managing the procurement of up to 200 diesel multiple unit vehicles as part of the British Government's planned purchase of as many as 1300 new rail vehicles.
-It was incorporated following the announcement of the first 200 vehicles in late 2008 as part of the Pre-Budget Report - the speed of this announcement (the final contract to be signed in April 2009) led the government to take the lead in financing the procurement, through a public company.
+In February 2009, the Department for Transport set up a company called Diesel Trains Ltd with the intention of funding and managing the procurement of up to 200 diesel multiple unit vehicles as part of the British Government's planned purchase of as many as 1300 new rail vehicles.
+It was incorporated following the announcement of the first 200 vehicles in late 2008 as part of the Pre-Budget Report – the speed of this announcement (the final contract to be signed in April 2009) led the government to take the lead in financing the procurement, through a public company.
 However, the DfT stated that it did not intend to serve in the long-term as a lessor of rolling stock.
 As a consequence, the DfT planned to sell Diesel Trains Ltd once the procurement process was completed, either as a whole, or by selling its assets and contracts.

-Diesel Trains Ltd was to have responsibility for the purchase and distribution of 202 DMU vehicles to three TOCs - First Great Western, First TransPennine Express and Northern Rail.
+Diesel Trains Ltd was to have responsibility for the purchase and distribution of 202 DMU vehicles to three TOCs – First Great Western, First TransPennine Express and Northern Rail.
 The order itself was to encompass a total of 61 trains, with 19 four-car and 42 three-car.

 Following the announcement in August 2009 that the Great Western Main Line was to be electrified, the order for 202 DMUs was cancelled.
 After lying dormant for three years, Diesel Trains Ltd was dissolved in July 2012.